privacyguides/privacyguides.org/collections/_posts/2019-11-09-firefox-privacy.md

 Additionally, unlike a traditional VPN, only data through the Firefox browser is protected, not every app on your machine.
 This means that it won't adequately protect you from many of the threats people typically want to protect against when they use a VPN, like IP leaks.

 And finally, Cloudflare and Mozilla are both US companies.
-There are a number of concerns with entrusting internet traffic to the US and other [fourteen eyes](https://www.privacytools.io/providers/#ukusa) countries that should not be overlooked.
+There are a number of concerns with entrusting internet traffic to the US and other [Fourteen Eyes](https://privacyguides.org/providers/#ukusa) countries that should not be overlooked.

 If you require a Virtual Private Network, we would look elsewhere.
-There are a number of [good VPN providers](https://www.privacytools.io/providers/vpn/) like Mullvad that will provide a better experience at a low cost.
+There are a number of [good VPN providers](https://privacyguides.org/providers/vpn/) like Mullvad that will provide a better experience at a low cost.

 ### Multi-Account Containers